camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

 * `com/fasterxml/jackson/core/jackson-annotations`

-# 3. Upgrade Camunda Web Applications
+# 3. Update Camunda Web Applications

-## Upgrade REST API
+## Update REST API

-The following steps are required to upgrade the camunda REST API on a JBoss/Wildfly instance:
+The following steps are required to update the camunda REST API on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
 2. Download the REST API web application archive from our [Maven Nexus Server][engine-rest].
 Or switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.

-## Upgrade Cockpit, Tasklist, and Admin
+## Update Cockpit, Tasklist, and Admin

-The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:
+The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
 2. Download the Camunda web application archive from our [Maven Nexus Server][webapp-jboss].